-• Impacts on world heritage values of a declared World Heritage property listed under Section 12 and 15A of the [EPBC Act];

-Impacts on the national heritage values of a National Heritage place listed under section 15B and 15C of the [EPBC Act].
+- impacts on world heritage values of a declared World Heritage property listed under Section 12 and 15A of the [EPBC Act] - impacts on the national heritage values of a National Heritage place listed under section 15B and 15C of the [EPBC Act].

-The ACHA for the project determined that there were no impact to world heritage values of a declared World Heritage property or impacts on the national heritage values of a National Heritage place.
+The EIS ACHA and MOD1 ACHA for the project determined no impact to world heritage values of a declared World Heritage property or impacts on the national heritage values of a National Heritage place.